Aliases for SMUG1 Gene

 GeneCards Summary for SMUG1 Gene

 SMUG1 (Single-Strand-Selective Monofunctional Uracil-DNA Glycosylase 1) is a Protein Coding gene.
-Diseases associated with SMUG1 include familial colorectal cancer.
-Among its related pathways are Chks in Checkpoint Regulation and DNA Repair.
-GO annotations related to this gene include DNA N-glycosylase activity and single-strand selective uracil DNA N-glycosylase activity.
+Diseases associated with SMUG1 include Rectosigmoid Junction Neoplasm and Sigmoid Neoplasm.
+Among its related pathways are DNA Double-Strand Break Repair and Chks in Checkpoint Regulation.
+Gene Ontology (GO) annotations related to this gene include DNA N-glycosylase activity and oxidized pyrimidine nucleobase lesion DNA N-glycosylase activity.

 Recognizes base lesions in the genome and initiates base excision DNA repair.
 Acts as a monofunctional DNA glycosylase specific for uracil (U) residues in DNA with a preference for single-stranded DNA substrates.
 The activity is greater toward mismatches (U/G) compared to matches (U/A).
 Excises uracil (U), 5-formyluracil (fU) and uracil derivatives bearing an oxidized group at C5 [5-hydroxyuracil (hoU) and 5-hydroxymethyluracil (hmU)] in ssDNA and dsDNA, but not analogous cytosine derivatives (5-hydroxycytosine and 5-formylcytosine), nor other oxidized bases.
 The activity is damage-specific and salt-dependent.
 The substrate preference is the following: ssDNA > dsDNA (G pair) = dsDNA (A pair) at low salt concentration, and dsDNA (G pair) > dsDNA (A pair) > ssDNA at high salt concentration.